 One of my friends has a husband who adores her, and he’s loyal to his core.
 But she feels jealous and tries to control him.
 So he behaves cautiously.
 He avoids being alone with women and avoids talking to them in her presence.
-But because she believes every negative thing she tells herself, it doesn’t matter what he does.
+But because she believes every negative thing she tells herself, his actions can’t help.

 She’s in a relationship with fear, which is bigger than her relationship with him.
 It causes her to believe the worst, and she says things like, “Everyone’s competing with me.
 I can’t trust anyone.”

-She doesn’t feel safe, so she tries to possess him, manipulating him emotionally.
+She doesn’t feel safe, so she tries to possess him by manipulating him emotionally.
 “I want to have you all to myself.
 Otherwise, I’ll feel threatened.”
 And since she lives in fear of not having him, she can’t experience the joy of being with him.

-Hashing out the reasons behind feeling jealous focuses on the problem.
+Hashing out the reasons behind feeling jealous keeps the focus on the problem.
 And focusing negatively on problems doesn’t solve them, because thinking at the level of the problem makes the solution impossible to see.

 What will help more is to become conscious of our true motivations by noticing what happens, identifying the cause that made it happen, and acknowledging that we set that cause in motion.
 The goal is to manage our issues without being motivated by fear, by staying focused on what we want and why we want it.

 NAMING THE NAME

 We can’t stop doing what we don’t know we’re doing.
 And we can’t find release from what we’re not willing to admit.
 So the first step is to acknowledge what we’re doing.

 Emotions are goal-oriented activities that we do on purpose to achieve something we want.
 So acting happy or angry or jealous is not the result of circumstances or people.
 It’s the result of what we think and believe.